-You should have the results within 30 days.
+You should have the results within 30 days—although many facilities, including Holy Redeemer, offer the results the same day.
 If there's a problem, you'll hear from the doctor within 5 working days.
 If you don't hear anything, don't assume that no news is good news.
 Follow up.

 Ultrasonography uses sound waves to find out whether a lump is solid or filled with fluid.
 This exam may be used along with mammography.
 During an ultrasound examination, your doctor spreads a thin coating of lubricating jelly over the area to be imaged.
 A hand-held device called a transducer directs the sound waves through your skin toward specific tissues.
 As the sound waves are reflected back from the breast tissues, the patterns formed by the waves create a two-dimensional image of the breast on a computer.
 The test doesn't take long and is painless.

 How Your Doctor Uses These Test Results